taskscape/InfostackerService/README.md

 ## Sample Publish

-In the repository, there is an already published current version of the API with sample notes folder set up (PublishedSampleAPI.zip).
+In the releases, there is an already published current version of the API with sample notes folder set up.
 Unpack it into your site's location and modify `appsettings.json` and `web.config` according to your needs.

 API server should now be correctly set up.